 The following documents, in whole or in part, as referenced in this document, contain specific provisions that are to be followed strictly in order to implement a provision of this Standard.

 IEEE: “Use of the International Systems of Units (SI): The Modern Metric System,” Doc.
-SI 10, Institute of Electrical and Electronics Engineers, New York, NY
+SI 10, Institute of Electrical and Electronics Engineers, New York, NY.

 ATSC: “ATSC Standard: System Discovery and Signaling,” Doc.
 A/321:2016, Advanced Television Systems Committee, Washington, DC, March 23, 2016.